iremportakal/rigid_toric_bipartite_graphs/README.md

 ### Executing examples:

 * **executing_examples.md**: This provides an overview for the usage of both scripts with examples.
 It also explains precisely the idea and the subroutines of the script.

+### Note: About Array::Util

+If you receive error messages, you probably need to install Array::util.
+Download the tar file from : http://search.cpan.org/dist/Array-Utils/Utils.pm

+Do the following steps as root:

+Untar it.
+Run
+perl Makefile.PL
+make test
+make install